Rockwell B-1 Lancer: B-1B program

 Opposition to the plan was widespread within Congress.
 Critics pointed out that many of the original problems remained in both areas of performance and expense.
 In particular it seemed the B-52 fitted with electronics similar to the B-1B would be equally able to avoid interception, as the speed advantage of the B-1 was now minimal.
 It also appeared that the "interim" time frame served by the B-1B would be less than a decade, being rendered obsolete shortly after the introduction of a much more capable ATB design.
 The primary argument in favor of the B-1 was its large conventional weapon payload, and that its takeoff performance allowed it to operate with a credible bomb load from a much wider variety of airfields.
-Production subcontracts were spread across many congressional districts, making the aircraft more popular on Capitol Hill.
+Production subcontracts were spread across many congressional districts, making the aircraft more popular in Congress.

 B-1A No. 1 was disassembled and used for radar testing at the Rome Air Development Center in the former Griffiss Air Force Base, New York.
 B-1As No. 2 and No. 4 were then modified to include B-1B systems.
 The first B-1B was completed and began flight testing in March 1983.
 The first production B-1B was rolled out on 4 September 1984 and first flew on 18 October 1984.
 The 100th and final B-1B was delivered on 2 May 1988; before the last B-1B was delivered, the USAF had determined that the aircraft was vulnerable to Soviet air defenses.

 In 1996, Rockwell International sold most of its space and defense operations to Boeing, which continues as the primary contractor for the B1 as of 2024.